k4kpk/k4kpk.github.io/sota-guides/Tray Mountain (W4G_NG-005).md

 **Do not drive through Helen.
 Traffic is often 2 MPH. **

-NOTE: There are three 'entry points' to the trailhead.
+NOTE: There are four 'entry points' to the trailhead.
 Each is sometimes impassible and sometimes OK for a sedan.:

 - **Southern**: Tray Mountain Road all the way from GA-75.
 Sometimes way too rutted.
 - **Ford**: Ford a creek near GA-75, past Indian Grave Gap, then Tray Mountain Rd.
 Sometimes too rutted.
 - **Northern**: Drive past other two entry points, cross new Hiwasee River bridge, Corbin Creek Rd all the way.
 Bumpy and long.
 Sometimes impassible in a sedan.
+- **Indian Grave Gap**: Park at Indian Grave Gap and walk 1.8 miles to TRay Gap.

 **Conditions**:

 * 2018.08.26: Foot-deep erosion gully from one side of the road to the other, just past the 6 mile mark on Corbin Creek Rd.
 * 2016.05: Tray Mtn Rd from Indian Grave Gap Rd to Tray Gap deeply rutted; unsafe to drive in a sedan.
 Deep ruts, big rocks.
-Note to self - **Don't do it!**
 * 2015: Corbin Creek Rd is 10.1 miles and 45 minutes to Tray Gap.
 Rough but not "Wonder Mode".
-* 2012: Tray Gap Road *beyond* the gap (i.e. the right fork at the gap) reportedly deeply rutted and needs 4WD.
-* If you park at Indian Grave Gap, hike to Tray Gap is extra 1.7 miles one-way.
+* If you park at Indian Grave Gap, hike to Tray Gap is extra 1.8 miles one-way.